Self-Love with Abhyanga: Ayurvedic Massage

 Abhyanga, a traditional Ayurvedic massage practice, involves self-massage with warm oil and goes beyond calming the nervous system and pacifying Vata dosha.

-This ancient ritual not only reduces stress and anxiety, it boosts circulation, nourishes the skin, enhances flexibility, and promotes overall well-being.
+This ancient ritual not only reduces stress and anxiety, but it also boosts circulation, nourishes the skin, enhances flexibility, and promotes overall well-being.

 Regular Ayurvedic massage with warm oil strengthens the immune system, increases energy levels, and aids detoxification through lymphatic drainage.